amm1746/Wildfire-Relief/docs/DesignDoc.md

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._
+As a user, I can log in and log out of the system using a simple username input.

+As an Admin (U-Fund Manager), I can add, edit, and remove needs in the Needs Cupboard.

+As a Helper, I can browse and search through needs posted by organizations.

+As a Helper, I can add needs to my Funding Basket and proceed to a checkout process.

+As a system, I persist all needs and funding data to files so that changes are retained between sessions.

+As a Helper, I see only what I’m permitted to see (i.e., not admin tools), and vice versa for the Admin.

 ### Enhancements
 > _**[Sprint 4]** Describe what enhancements you have implemented for the project._